 The Independent Institute of Education (The IIE)

 Rosebank College is an educational brand of The Independent Institute of Education (The IIE).
 The Independent Institute of Education (Pty) Ltd is registered with the Department of Higher Education and Training as a private higher education institution under the Higher Education Act, 1997 (reg. no. 2007/HE07/002).
 The IIE is internationally accredited by the British Accreditation Council (BAC), and a leading registered provider of private higher education in South Africa.
-The IIE offers world class standards which ensures that students can be confident about the value of their qualifications.
+The IIE offers world-class standards which ensure that students can be confident about the value of their qualifications.
 The IIE operates across 20 sites offering more than 90 registered and accredited higher education qualifications from Higher Certificate to Masters level.

-South Africa has only one quality assurance, accreditation and registration system that applies equally to all higher education institutions – private and public – so being sure about registration and accreditation is important as it helps you make wise decisions about this very important investment of your time and money.
+South Africa has only one quality assurance, accreditation and registration system that applies equally to all higher education institutions – private and public.
+So being sure about the registration and accreditation of an institution is essential as it helps you make wise decisions about this significant investment of your time and money.

 How to check our registration status?